Hungry Happenings

 Home » Party Food » Parties

-Build a Halloween prop using a costume and pvc plus a costume giveaway.
+Build a Halloween prop using a costume and PVC

 Dress up a PVC and chicken wire frame for Halloween.
 It's easy to create a human body frame using PVC and chicken wire to create a creepy Zombie prop for your front porch.